gdiet/backup/src/test/manual/README.md

 ## Linux Files

-- Linux scripts in app and app/helpers are executable
+- Only Linux scripts/apps in app, app/helpers and jrex are executable
+  - [x] 2024-09-05 6.0.0-M8 a8d1ccbd
   - [x] 2024-09-01 6.0.0-M3 c919ca34

 ## Repository Initialization